top of page

 Since June 2020, I have used my creativity and passion to engage communities in Maine on social justice.
 Although the beginnings of this project were not easy because we had the lockdown with Covid 19, I managed to convince a team of remarkable photographers as well as many community members to join me.

-The Kneeling Art Photography Project (KAPP) is a community social justice art project that explores the meaning and evolution of the Take-A-Knee gesture.
+The Kneeling Art Photography is a community social justice art project that explores the meaning and evolution of the Take-A-Knee gesture as Maine photographers record the images of people from diverse communities across Maine.

 In 2021, the project grew and became the basis for multiple photographic exhibitions and panel discussions at Colby College, the Union of Maine Visual Artists (UMVA), the Innovative Media Research and Commercialization (IMRC) Center, the University of Maine, Orono, the Francis Hotel, and the Portland Media Center.